darktable-org/dtorg/content/blog/2012-03-02-darktable-and-opencl/2012-03-02-darktable-and-opencl.md

 The most limiting resource for OpenCL is GPU memory.
 Modern graphics cards might be equipped with 1GB or even 2GB RAM, but this is low compared to core memory and it is not too much if we want to do an export of a high resolution image.
 One further problem with GPU memory is the fact, that we do not know what is really free.
 At startup we will read from each OpenCL device the amount of available memory, but we can not take all of it.
 There is some (unknown) amount which the GPU driver will need for its overhead and for X11 video tasks.
 Trying to allocate more memory for our purposes than is available at a time will cause allocation failures and the pixelpipe to abort.

-Darktable's escape route out of this limitation is “tiling”.
+darktable's escape route out of this limitation is “tiling”.
 Images that are too big are processed in smaller parts (rectangular tiles) one after the other and then combined again.
 This happens on a per-module basis, i.e. for each module that we want to process, a decision is taken if and how many tiles we will need.

 Before going into the details, the above already makes clear that we should not process several images in parallel with OpenCL.
 We already make maximum use of GPU memory by tiling and the nature of GPU processing will already parallelize processing to the max on a pixel by pixel basis.
 No room for additional parallelization.
 In preferences set "export multiple images in parallel" to 1.